 - Leaving things behind: While it's not unheard of for anybody to leave their keys or a wallet behind, dementia sufferers might put things in completely inappropriate places, say the iron in the fridge or a watch in the sugar bowl.
 Afterwards, they do not remember where they put them.

 - Mood swings and behavioral changes: Everybody has mood swings.
 People with dementia may have very sudden mood swings, often without discernible cause.

 - Personality changes: With advancing age the personality of most people changes a little.
 People affected by dementia may experience a very pronounced personality change suddenly or over a longer period of time.
 Somebody who is generally friendly, for example, becomes unexpectedly angry, jealous or timid.

 - Loss of initiative: Nobody continuously works with the same motivation.
 Dementia patients sometimes lose the zest in their work and the interest in their hobbies completely without enjoying new activities.

 Dementia-like symptoms can also develop as a result of other lifestyle condition, such as alcohol or substance abuse, vitamin deficiency and certain infectious diseases.
 Although Alzheimer's Disease accounts for nearly 60 percent of all dementia cases; all cases of dementia are not Alzheimer’s.

-The best way to treat Alzheimer's is to take active steps to not procure it.
+The best way to treat Alzheimer's is to take active steps to not develop it.
 No cure exists for Alzheimer's disease today, although new advances in medicine show some promise in treatment such as reversible cholinesterase inhibitors, which improve the patient's function level.
 Treatment today focuses on contributing problems -- creating a consistency in the daily routine and living environment.
 This consistency, combining emotional support with logistic support, is best implemented by primary care givers.
 Alzheimer's patients will need assistance in maintaining the highest level of functioning in day-to-day living routines.
 Safety concerns are a priority -- some patients are not steady on their feet; they may benefit from the assistance of a walker or having the home or living quarters equipped with handrails.
 Studies show that routine visits to an adult day care center are beneficial to the patient.